sematext/docs/docs/integration/solr.md

 ** I don't see any data only in Solr Components or Errors reports, what should I do? **

-Most likely you are using the standalone variant of Solr monitor.
-In that case, Sematext Agent can't collect metrics which are available only when running in-process.
-If so, switch to in-process (javaagent) version of Sematext Solr agent.
+Most likely you are using the standalone variant of App Agent.
+In that case, App Agent can't collect metrics which are available only when running in-process.
+If so, switch to in-process (javaagent) version of App Agent.

 ** Why don't I see Solr index file size metric? **

-Sematext Solr agent runs as 'spmmon' user.
+App Agent runs as 'spmmon' user.
 Make sure this user has appropriate access permissions on Solr's index directories.
-If you cannot give 'spmmon' user the read permissions you can switch to the in-process (javaagent) version of the Sematext Solr agent.
+If you cannot give 'spmmon' user the read permissions you can switch to the in-process (javaagent) version of the App Agent.